 What are the disadvantages of an adjustable bed?

 Most disadvantages of an adjustable bed are related to its size and weight.
 These beds are typically much heavier and bulkier than regular models.
 On top of that, they may be noisier due to their moving parts.
-Some people, like stomach and combination sleepers, might find it uncomfortable to sleep in an elevated position even if the incline is small.
 These beds are also typically much more expensive than regular frames.

-If you regularly experience back pain that gets worse by sleeping on a flat surface, you may want to consider investing in an adjustable bed and a foam or latex mattress.
-Doctors may recommend adjustable bed frames to those who experience specific medical conditions associated with back pain, as well as other medical conditions such as sinus or respiratory issues or acid reflux.
+If you regularly experience back pain that gets worse by sleeping on a flat surface, consider investing in an adjustable bed and a foam or latex mattress.
+In some cases, doctors may recommend adjustable bed frames to those who experience specific medical conditions associated with back pain, as well as other medical conditions such as sinus or respiratory issues or acid reflux.
 Talk to your doctor about how you might benefit from an adjustable bed.

 Jill Zwarensteyn